-Prince Harry And Meghan Markle ‘Sneaked Out To Hospital’ To Keep Royal Baby’s Birth Under Wraps
+Prince Harry And Meghan Markle Reportedly ‘Sneaked Out To Hospital’ To Keep Royal Baby’s Birth Under Wraps

 Her Royal Highness The Duchess of Sussex was safely delivered of a son at 0526hrs this morning.
 The baby weighs 7lbs 3oz.
 The Duke of Sussex was present for the birth.
 The Queen, The Duke of Edinburgh, The Prince of Wales, The Duchess of Cornwall, The Duke and Duchess of Cambridge, Lady Jane Fellowes, Lady Sarah McCorquodale and Earl Spencer have been informed and are delighted with the news.
 The Duchess’s mother, Doria Ragland, who is overjoyed by the arrival of her first grandchild, is with Their Royal Highnesses at Frogmore Cottage.
 Her Royal Highness and the baby are both doing well.

-Meghan was reportedly taken to the hospital on Sunday by Harry and their security team through an alternative route, therefore avoiding the crowds of Royal Family fans that awaited close to Windsor Castle.
+Meghan was reportedly taken to the hospital on Sunday by Harry and their security team through an alternative route, therefore avoiding the crowds of royal family fans that awaited close to Windsor Castle.
 They also refused to take photos with the newborn outside the hospital, in contrast to William and Kate’s decision.
 According to The Daily Mail, even senior royals were left in the dark about the birth arrangements.